Project Management / Master of Science

 Conditional Admission Status

 Students with an undergraduate GPA < 3.0 will be allowed to begin the MSPM program on a conditional basis.
 In order to attain full degree-seeking status, students must attain a cumulative GPA of 3.33 in the first 3 classes.
 A student who fails to meet this standard will not be permitted to register for further classes.
-Students may petition the MSPM Program Director to review their status.
-The decision of the Program Director is final.

 An applicant with an undergraduate bachelor’s degree may enroll in MSPM courses and seminars as a visiting student with the approval of the MSPM program director.

 A visiting student may take a maximum of six graduate credit hours and must have:

 - A bachelor’s degree from a regionally accredited college or university.